How Does the Human Microbiome Influence Oral and Gut Brain Axes

 Your Complete Guide to Microbes, Immunity, Digestion & the Oral–Gut–Brain Axis

 The human microbiome is not just a trend — it is one of the most important discoveries in modern biology.
-Rather than a collection of isolated microbes, the microbiome functions as a living regulatory system that continuously interacts with digestion, immunity, metabolism, and the nervous system.
+Rather than a collection of isolated microbes, the microbiome functions as a living regulatory system that continuously interacts with the digestive, immune, metabolic, and nervous systems.

 Trillions of microorganisms living in and on the human body shape: